garfix/nligems/data/student.md

 Analysis is done by replacing words as "twice" by two time, detect words as "plus" and "times" as operators.
 The rest of the analysis consists of a series of heuristics.

++ !
+Transforms the input into a set of mathematical equations